 7. The season has been limited to the 16 absolute best weeks in the year, with a maximum of only eight rods per week.
 Each beat will be fished only once or twice every seven days, ensuring that no area is ever over-fished.

 8. Tigers that are caught in both rivers can run anywhere from a few pounds in size to over 20 pounds.
-Most fish caught will run between five and ten pounds, and larger fish on are caught on a very regular basis.
+Most fish caught will run between five and ten pounds, and larger fish are caught regularly.

-9. The majority of the fishing is done on the drift on both the Mnyera and Ruhudji Rivers.
+9. Most of the fishing is done on the drift on both the Mnyera and Ruhudji Rivers.
 Tourette utilizes 16-foot aluminum boats with 25HP outboards on both rivers.
 Wade fishing is not recommended.